This unique and delicious pumpkin cobbler is just what it seems – a creamy, rich, sweet layer of spiced pumpkin topped with a cakey spread.

 - 1 teaspoon vanilla extract

 - ½ teaspoon ground cinnamon

-- 3 cups of this homemade yellow dry cake mix (or use 1 boxed yellow cake mix)
+- 3 cups homemade yellow dry cake mix, or use 1 boxed yellow cake mix

 - 1 cup chopped pecans

-- 2 tablespoons butter, melted (use ½ cup melted butter if using a boxed cake mix instead of the homemade yellow cake mix)
+- 2 tablespoons (28 g) melted butter, (use ½ cup melted butter if using a boxed cake mix instead of the homemade yellow cake mix)

 - Preheat the oven to 350 degrees.
 Lightly grease a 9X13-inch baking pan.

 - In a medium bowl, stir together the pumpkin, milk, sugar, vanilla extract and cinnamon until well combined.
 Pour the mixture into the prepared baking pan.

 - Sprinkle the cake mix evenly over the pumpkin mixture.
 Sprinkle evenly with pecans and drizzle the butter evenly over the top.